-This benefit is administered by the Claims Administrator, Elite Administration and is self-funded by Local 399's Health and Welfare Trust Fund.
-If you are declined benefits, and wish to appeal the denial, please refer to the Appeal Procedure section of the Health and Welfare Summary Plan Description (see page 20).
+This benefit is administered by the Claims Administrator, Elite Administration and is self-funded by Local 399's Health & Welfare Trust Fund.
+If you are declined benefits, and wish to appeal the denial, please refer to the Appeal Procedure on next page.